mattvenn/openlane_summary/README.md

 # Setup

 * Clone the repo somewhere and add the path to your $PATH
-* If you are using a newer version of OpenLANE that uses numbered output files, you will need to add the --numbered argument
 * Ensure OPENLANE_ROOT and PDK_ROOT are set correctly

 # Requirements